-Members will receive invitations in the mail, along with their registration information.
-Completed Member registration forms and payment are due by September 1; an email will be sent confirming meals, childcare, service participation and any special needs.
+Adult members will receive invitations in the mail, along with their registration information.
+Completed Member registration forms and payment are due by the end of August.
 We ask for your cooperation in presenting your invitation at each service.
 Non-members may attend services on a space-available basis by sending in a registration form.
 Guest and visitor invitations are sent after a completed registration form is received.

 Member Participation in Services